polyaxon/polyaxon/site/docs/core/introduction/index.md

 and it supports all major deep learning frameworks such as Tensorflow, MXNet, Caffe, Torch, etc.

 Polyaxon makes it faster, easier, and more efficient to develop machine learning and deep learning applications.
-It is designed for individuals, teams and organizations who need reproducibility, compliance, power, flexibility and performance.
+It is designed for individuals, teams, and organizations who need reproducibility, compliance, power, flexibility, and performance.
 It allows workloads scheduling with smart container and node management, and turns GPU servers into shared, self-service resources for your team or organization.

-Here  you will find a comprehensive guides for setting up Polyaxon on your cluster, and information for training, tracking, monitoring, and managing your data science lifecycle.
+Here you will find comprehensive guides for setting up Polyaxon on your cluster, and information for training, tracking, monitoring, and managing your data science lifecycle.

 We do our best to make this documentation clear and user friendly,